 Ute Mountain Tribal Park, Colorado

 The term “pueblo” was first used by Spanish Explorers to describe the communities they found that consisted of apartment-like structures made of stone, adobe mud, and other local material.
-“Pueblo” also applied to the people who lived in these villages, which meant in Spanish “stone masonry village dweller.”
+“Pueblo” also applied to the people who lived in these villages, which meant “stone masonry village dweller in Spanish.”

-The Pueblo Indians, who built these communities, are thought to be the descendants of three major cultures, including the Mogollon, Hohokam, and Ancient Puebloans, with their history tracing back to some 7,000 years.
+The Pueblo Indians, who built these communities, are thought to be the descendants of three primary cultures, including the Mogollon, Hohokam, and Ancient Puebloans, with their history tracing back to some 7,000 years.

 These apartment-like structures, sometimes several stories high, often surrounded an open plaza and were occupied by hundreds of thousands of Pueblo People.

-Today, many of these centuries-old adobe pueblos are still maintained and occupied, and Pueblo Indian tribes number about 35,000 people who live primarily in New Mexico and Arizona along the Rio Grande and Colorado Rivers.
-Most of the pueblos are open to the public, and many of their ceremonies can be attended.
+Today, many of these centuries-old adobe pueblos are still maintained and occupied.
+Pueblo Indian tribes number about 35,000 people who live primarily in New Mexico and Arizona along the Rio Grande and Colorado Rivers.
+Most pueblos are open to the public, and many of their ceremonies can be attended.
 Each pueblo has its own rules and etiquette for visitors, which should be reviewed before visiting.

 In addition to contemporary pueblos, there are numerous ruins of ancient communities throughout the Southwest.